Marlee Francois: Auckland FC

-On 9 January 2025 François was unveiled as an Auckland FC player, taking shirt number 11 from the recently released Joey Champness.
+On 9 January 2025 François was unveiled as an Auckland FC player, taking shirt number 11 from the recently released Joe Champness.
 Having been released by Bristol City in July 2024, François was able to join up with the club ahead of the official transfer window opening on January 16.
+On 27 April 2025, François scored his first goal for the club directly from a corner in a 1–0 win over Perth Glory.
+The victory secured the Premiership for Auckland FC.

+On 8 July 2026, the club announced François' departure after the expiration for his contract.

 International career

 François is eligible to represent England, Australia or Mauritius.
 He made his debut for the Australian under-23 team as a substitute on 2 June 2021 against Ireland under-21s.
 He scored his only goal for Australia U-23s in June 2023 against Mexico U-23s. during the Maurice Revello Tournament.